 Types of Breast Sagging

-Ideally, a woman’s areola should be located above the inframammary fold, the point at which the underside of the breast meets the chest.
+Ideally, a woman’s nipple and areola should be located above the inframammary fold, the point at which the underside of the breast meets the chest.
 There are four classifications of sagging based on this standard:

 - Type I: the areola is located at the same level as the inframammary fold

 - Type II: the areola falls below the inframammary fold